MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-open.md

 ---
 title: View a report
-description: This topic shows Power BI business users and end users how to open and view a Power BI report from a dashboard, an app, or a report that was shared with you.
+description: This topic shows Power BI business users and end users a variety of ways to open and view a Power BI report.
 author: mihart
 ms.author: mihart
 ms.reviewer: mihart